Board of Directors

 Tawnya Schoewe, Voyageurs National Park

 Christina Hausman has been the executive director of Voyageurs National Park Association since July 2013.
-At VNPA she engages advocates, philanthropists, volunteers and the next generation of stewards on behalf of Minnesota’s only national park.
-She has over 6 years experience working in development and communications in the nonprofit industry and has previously worked for The Nature Conservancy and the Hennepin Health Foundation.
-Christina holds a B.A. in Biology and Government Relations, and a minor in Journalism from Augustana College, Sioux Falls, SD.
-On her time off you can find her taking photos, attempting new recipes, enjoying live music, or traveling to North Carolina to visit family.
+She engages advocates, philanthropists, volunteers and the next generation of stewards on behalf of Minnesota’s Voyageurs National Park.
+Christina has over seven years experience working in development and communications in the nonprofit industry and has previously worked for The Nature Conservancy and the Hennepin Health Foundation.
+She holds a bachelor’s degree in biology and government relations, and a minor in journalism from Augustana College in Sioux Falls, SD.
+On her days off you can find her taking photos, attempting new recipes, enjoying live music, or traveling to North Carolina to visit family.
 A nature enthusiast, she grew up taking family trips to America’s national parks and is thrilled to be supporting Voyageurs.